-7 cool things to do this week (without kids)
+7 cool things to do (without kids)

 Brace yourselves folks, it’s half term week.
 Keeping the kids entertained is one thing, but keep the adults sane is far more important.
 Check out the cool stuff to do this week – oh and stock up on wine.